-The college has various resources that it can deploy in pursuit of its strategic objectives.
+The College has various resources that it can deploy in pursuit of its strategic objectives.

-The College employs 823 people (expressed as full-time equivalents), of whom 397 are teaching staff.
-Support staff numbers include 122 Learning Support Assistants who provide 1:1 support for students in the college's large Foundation Learning provision.
+The College employs 881 people (expressed as full-time equivalents), of whom 421 are teaching staff.
+Support staff numbers include 139 Learning Support Assistants who provide 1:1 support for students in the college's large Foundation Learning provision.

-During the year ended 31 July 2020 the College enrolled approximately 10,200 students.
-The college's student population includes 5,000 16-to-18-year-old students, 400 apprentices, 500 higher education students and 4,300 adult learners.
+During the year ended 31 July 2021 the College enrolled approximately 8,200 students.
+The college's student population includes 5,100 16-to-18-year-old students, 400 apprentices, 500 higher education students and 2,200 adult learners.

-The College has £44.4 million of net assets (including £22.6 million pension liability) and does not have any debts.
-Tangible resources include all college sites and equipment with a current net book value of £83.1 million including the infrastructure and land at Callywith College, Financial Investments valued at £13.3 million and short term cash deposits of £3.0 million as at 31 July 2020.
+The College has £40.0 million of net assets (including £29.3 million pension liability) and does not have any debts.
+Tangible resources include all college sites and equipment with a current net book value of £89.2 million (excluding the infrastructure and land leased to Callywith College), financial investments valued at £15.6 million and short term cash deposits of £1.0 million as at 31 July 2021.